DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 ## Storyboards

 Every viewcontroller is stored in an own storyboard.
 This prevents merge problems if multiple developer work on the UI.
 Each viewcontroller has a storyboard with the same name as the viewcontroller itself.
 The viewcontroller in the storyboard is marked as "Initial viewcontroller".
-In this way we can use a simple extension on UIViewController and UIStoryboard to open instantiate every viewcontroller without knowing the storyboard name or some ID in the storyboard.
+In this way we can use a simple extension on UIViewController and UIStoryboard to instantiate every viewcontroller without knowing the storyboard name or some ID in the storyboard.

     let viewController = MoviesViewController.storyboardInstance()

+## Networking

+Networking is done with NSURLSession, not with Alamofire.
+For most cases NSURLSession is perfectly fine and there is no need to introduce a third party library.
+But there is nothing wrong with Alamofire, if you are used to it - go on.
+However, what is more important is to implement networking code only once and not repeat yourself all the time.
+That's why Networking is done with Swift Generics.
+By simply extending the WebService class with a few lines of code.
+New endpoints are implemented in this way in seconds.

+## Cocoapods

+Cocoapods is the de-facto package manager for iOS.
+Most available 3rd party libraries are integrated into iOS projects over Cocoapods.
+There is no real need for Cocoapods in this small sample App but for the sake of demonstration the famous SDWebImage is included for downloading and caching images.